Gaylor conspiracy theory: Background

 Taylor Swift is an American singer-songwriter, with a career of enduring success since 2006.
 Lyrically, a significant portion of her discography is about love and related topics.
-Her private life is highly publicized by the press, reporters, and media outlets, both printed and online, and her dating life a subject of constant tabloid scrutiny.
+Her private life is highly publicized by the press, reporters, and media outlets, both printed and online, and her dating life is a subject of constant tabloid scrutiny.
 According to the journalist Jody Rosen, the media enjoys guessing the celebrity inspiration behind Swift's songs.
-Some media outlets and journalists are also noted for their frequent reporting of Swift for clickbait and readership gains, capitalizing on consumer interest in "juicy" gossip about Swift's life.
+Some media outlets and journalists are also noted for their frequent reporting on Swift for clickbait and readership gains, capitalizing on consumer interest in "juicy" gossip about Swift's life.

 Rumors about Swift's sexuality and romantic inclinations have existed since the early days of her career.
-She has been rumoured to have been romantically linked with famous acquaintances she has never officially dated, such as Cory Monteith, Adam Young, Chord Overstreet, Eddie Redmayne, Zac Efron, and Alexander Skarsgård.
+She has been rumored to have been romantically linked with famous acquaintances she has never officially dated, such as Cory Monteith, Adam Young, Chord Overstreet, Eddie Redmayne, Zac Efron, and Alexander Skarsgård.
 Swift has also been the subject of multiple conspiracy theories, with a falsified public image being the common theme.

 Definition and scope

 Gaylor is a closeting conspiracy theory about Swift.
 The neologism "Gaylor" is a portmanteau of "gay" and "Taylor".
 Fans or listeners of Swift who believe Gaylor are referred to as Gaylors.
 They have been described as sub-fandom and an online subculture of the Swifties.
-Gaylors believe Swift is sexually or romantically attracted to women, and therefore she is a closeted lesbian, or at least sapphic.
+Gaylors believe Swift is sexually or romantically attracted to women, and therefore she is a closeted lesbian, or sapphic.

 According to Gaylors, Swift's music and other works include coded signals about her queer sexuality.
-They consider her romantic relationships with men as lies fabricated to distract the public from her secretive relationships with women, specifically with the American model Karlie Kloss.
+They consider her romantic relationships with men to be public relations stunts fabricated to distract the public from her secretive relationships with women, specifically with the American model Karlie Kloss.
 The LGBTQ publication Them stated that Gaylor comprises queer analyses of her lyricism and a queer understanding of her female relationships, especially those with Kloss and the American actress Dianna Agron.
 As per reporter Jon Niccum, Gaylors "embrace subversive readings of Swift's songs and seek to compile evidence she is secretly queer."

-Gaylors, who are mostly queer women, refer to non-Gaylor Swifties as "Hetlors"—who believe Swift's sexuality is not on the LGBTQ spectrum, and that Swift is heterosexual unless she announces otherwise.
+Gaylors, who are mostly queer women, refer to non-Gaylor Swifties— those who believe Swift's sexuality is not on the LGBTQ spectrum, and that Swift is heterosexual unless she announces otherwise— as "Hetlors".